Dropbox Inc. (DBX) Analysis & Opinions from Experts

 Dropbox Inc. (DBX) Insider Activity

-A total of 29 insider transactions have happened at Dropbox Inc. (DBX) in the last six months, with sales accounting for 24 and purchases happening 5 times.
-The most recent transaction is an insider sale by Volkmer Bart, the company’s Chief Legal Officer.
-SEC filings show that Volkmer Bart sold 10,000 shares of the company’s common stock on Feb 25 at a price of $22.78 per share for a total of $0.23 million.
-Following the sale, the insider now owns 0.2 million shares.
+A total of 30 insider transactions have happened at Dropbox Inc. (DBX) in the last six months, with sales accounting for 24 and purchases happening 6 times.
+The most recent transaction is an insider purchase by MYLOD ROBERT J JR, the company’s Director.
+SEC filings show that MYLOD ROBERT J JR bought 100,000 shares of the company’s common stock on Mar 10 at a price of $24.59 per share for a total of $2.46 million.
+Following the purchase, the insider now owns 0.22 million shares.

-Dropbox Inc. disclosed in a document filed with the SEC on Feb 25 that Regan Timothy (Chief Financial Officer) sold a total of 1,608 shares of the company’s common stock.
-The trade occurred on Feb 25 and was made at $22.71 per share for $36518.0.
-Following the transaction, the insider now directly holds 0.31 million shares of the DBX stock.
+Dropbox Inc. disclosed in a document filed with the SEC on Feb 25 that Volkmer Bart (Chief Legal Officer) sold a total of 10,000 shares of the company’s common stock.
+The trade occurred on Feb 25 and was made at $22.78 per share for $0.23 million.
+Following the transaction, the insider now directly holds 0.2 million shares of the DBX stock.